Christopher Ivers CJM – Jail Administrator

 Lt.
 Kevin Morsman – Assistant Jail Administrator

-The Allegany County Jail was re-accredited by the New York State Sheriff’s Association in 2016.
-A team of three inspectors were on site for two days and reviewed 164 standards that are above and beyond the New York State minimum standards for Jails.
+The Allegany County Jail was re-accredited by the New York State Sheriff’s Association in 2016 and again in 2020.
+A team of three inspectors reviewed 164 standards that are above and beyond the New York State minimum standards for Jails.

-The Allegany County Sheriff’s Office generated 2.3 million dollars in revenue through housing federal inmates in 2016, just over $6,000.00 per day.
-The average daily population of the jail was 121 of which 56 were local inmates.
-The Jail Administrator, Assistant Jail Administrator and jail staff did a good job identifying ways to keep a good “flow” of federal detainees through the facility to keep our housed in numbers high enough to pay our bond payment and to help offset the cost of running the Office of the Sheriff.
+The Allegany County Sheriff’s Office generated over 875,000 dollars in revenue through housing federal and other inmates in 2020, just over $2,400.00 per day.
+The average daily population of the jail was 63 of which 36 were local inmates.
+With the COVID crisis and Bail Reform our inmate population has reduced significantly, but the Jail Administrator, Assistant Jail Administrator and jail staff did a good job identifying ways to keep a good “flow” of federal detainees through the facility to keep our housed in numbers high enough to help pay our bond payment and help offset the cost of running the Office of the Sheriff.

 The Jail staff continues to improve their operations and expand their positive relationships across the greater Allegany County Community.

 Allegany County Jail Inmate Visitation And Commissary Information

 NOTE: All Visitation has been Suspended during the current COVID crisis

 Visiting Hours (Saturday and Sunday only) (All Visitation has been Suspended during the current COVID crisis)